a0m0rajab/Open-FSMVU/README.md

 # discrete-structure
-discrete structure is a lesson in the university for the Computer engineering studnet .
+Discrete structure is a lesson in the computer engineering at university  .
+I will share the home works and a few codes that we write it in the lab .